chaimurti/DisCEdit/README.md

 # DisCEdit
-Source code for our Neurips 2024 paper "DisCEdit: Model Editing by Identifying Discriminative Components"
+Old version of our source code for our Neurips 2024 paper "DisCEdit: Model Editing by Identifying Discriminative Components" New version coming soon!